-Marlborough Fine Art was founded in 1946 by Frank Lloyd and Harry Fischer who had emigrated from Vienna to England shortly after the outbreak of war.
-In Vienna, Lloyd's family had been art and antique dealers for three generations and Fischer had dealt in antiquarian books.
-They were joined in 1947 by David Somerset, later Duke of Beaufort.
+Marlborough Fine Art was founded in 1946 by Frank Lloyd and Harry Fischer.
+They had been fortunate to come to Britain from Austria at the outbreak of war.
+In Vienna, Lloyd's family had been antique and picture dealers for three generations and Fischer had dealt in antiquarian books.
+But it was in Britain that they first met, in 1940, as soldiers in the Pioneer Corps of the British Army.
+After opening the gallery, they were joined in 1948 by David Somerset, Duke of Beaufort.